Privacy-Preserving UCB Decision Process Verification via zk-SNARKs: Preliminaries

 \subsection{A General zk-SNARKs Scheme}

-Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARKs)~\cite{chen2022review} is a novel cryptographic protocol that allows a prover to authenticate a statement's truth to a verifier without extra information disclosure. zk-SNARKs stand out for their non-interactive nature, eliminating the need for continuous communication typical in traditional proofs.
-Their succinct proofs, small and fast to verify, remain efficient regardless of the complexity of the statement being proven, enhancing their practicality in diverse applications.
+Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARKs)~\cite{chen2022review} is a novel cryptographic protocol allowing a prover to authenticate a statement's truth to a verifier without extra information disclosure. zk-SNARKs stand out for their non-interactive nature, eliminating the need for continuous communication typical in traditional proofs.
+Their succinct proofs, small and fast to verify, remain efficient regardless of the complexity of the proven statement, enhancing their practicality in diverse applications.

 At first, the zk-SNARKs scheme involves converting computational statements (like the execution of a program) into a mathematical form (QAP) that can be efficiently proven and verified, as shown in Figure.~\ref{zkUCB}.
 Next, the workflow of zk-SNARKs mainly involves three stages: setup, proof, and verification, as follows: